browserengineering/book/book/styles.md

 That style sheet is easier to edit, since it's independent of the rest of the code.
-And while sometimes moving things to a data file means maintaining a new format.
-Here we get to reuse a format, CSS, that our browser needs to support anyway.
+And while sometimes moving things to a data file means maintaining a new format, here we get to reuse a format, CSS, that our browser needs to support anyway.

 Summary